brightspot/react-examples/marked-text/README.md

 `marked-text/app/src/components/Article.tsx`

 - `Article` This component makes a call to the endpoint to return the article with the headline **Marked Text**, if the headline is different, change the path variable here.
-The return is passing the body of the Article (MarkedText) as well as the Visitor object to the `markedTextTraversal` call with two keys pointing to two call back functions, `visitText` and `visitMark`.
+The return is passing the body of the Article (MarkedText) as well as the Visitor object to the `markedTextTraversal` call with two keys pointing to two callback functions, `visitText` and `visitMark`.
 Within each `visitText` a JSX element is returned with the text inside.
-Once a mark is reached, a React Element is created using the mark and placing its children within.
+Once a mark is reached, a React Element is created when the traversal reaches `visitMark` within which its children are placed.
 - `ArticleMarkQuery` This is where the query is made for the article to return the headline and body that contains the text and marks (MarkedText).

 #### Points to note in JS Classes files:

-`Article.ts` has the following code to use a RichTextToolbar rather than one of the standard primitives used in other examples:
+`Article.ts` This file has the following code to use a RTE field rather than one of the standard primitives used in other examples:

 ```js
   @RichText({